epidemian/epidemian.github.io/_posts/2024-06-08-chatgpt-sucks-at-pangrams.md

 > I hope you like this original pangram.
 > </details>

-Ok, not the most natural-sounding phrase.<span class="sidenote-number" /><span class="sidenote"> Roughly, "The small-nosed and jovial penguin, an expert in boxing, launched his effective checkmate to the fast witch of the volcano"</span> But fair enough, i didn't say anything about the phrase having to make much sense.
+Ok, not the most natural-sounding phrase.<span sidenote> Roughly, "The small-nosed and jovial penguin, an expert in boxing, launched his effective checkmate to the fast witch of the volcano"</span> But fair enough, i didn't say anything about the phrase having to make much sense.

 However, a keen eye will notice that this is not a pangram: it's missing the letters H, K and W.